 Objectives that came with this goal:

 To help understand the complex workflow involved routers, switches and locations, I mapped workflows on paper and whiteboard.
-Doing so helped me to understand the particular points where visualization could help minimize the complexing in the network as well as highlight opportunities where we could try to innovate.
+Doing so helped me to understand the particular points where visualization could help minimize the complexity of the network.

 I taped into looking for inspiration outside the world of switches and routers.
 The moodboard and design books helped me to put unstructured dataset into cognitive perspective which led to sketching.